HarshavardhanIB/gbadmin/README.md

 #CHANGE LOG
 1.0.0.0 - RELEASE(v...)
 -----------------------------------------------------------------
+0.4.8

+added model properties funcytion in corporate services and change the app details service auth controller to broker controller

 0.4.7

 changes in maiul config in mail service reading the mail username and password in config